doctorwidget/emacs-clojure-settings/snf_emacs_configuration.rst

 - cider    (Clojure REPL tools)

-Note that Python support seems to be built into the core of Emacs 24 (yay), but I had to install helpers for both Clojure and Haskell.
+Note that Python support seems to be built into the core of Emacs 24 (yay), but I had to manually install helpers for both Clojure and Haskell.

 The good news is, thanks to ``ELPA``, it's easy to see *all* of your installed packages, since they all live in the ``~/.emacs.d/elpa`` directory.
 From there